bmewj/notes/notes/cs346/index.md

 11. The p operation commutes with È: pL(R È S) o (pL(R)) È (pL(S))
 12. Converting a (s,  ́) sequence into a ⋈
 If the condition c of selection s following a  ́ corresponds to a join condition, then: (sc(R  ́ S)) o (R ⋈c S)

+#### **Lecture 11** – October 30th, 2017

+## Example cost estimates for SELECT

+Conjunctive selection: run the most selective query, then check the others.

+Query optimizer finds possible strategies, estimates cost of each.

+Usually you pick using an index over sequential scan.
+But if you're doing a range query, even a selective one, on a secondary index, you might end up being slower than a linear scan.
+This would be due to the random IOs that you end up doing when using the secondary index.

+**Running hints in SQL**: I know that this is a very rare value, so definitely use the index and don't estimate the query.

+- To estimate cost of `JOIN`, need to know how many tupled result.
+  - Store as a selectivity ratio: size of join to size of cartesian product.